EnzymeFunctionInitiative/EST/docs/source/pipelines/shared/perl/compute_stats.rst

    without any edges)

 ``--stats``
-   Path to an output file to put the stats in
+   Path to an output file to put the stats in.
+The file format will be JSON